isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution619.md

 ---
-title: Microsoft Dynamics 365 Business Central is a flexible, scalable, comprehensive all-in-one business management solution integrated with ERP capabilities into applications that work seamlessly together with Office 365 across sales, operations, field service and financials for small and medium-sized businesses.
-The application helps your business transform and streamlines work processes to achieve the productivity of your work, reduce manual efforts and go paperless.
+title: Microsoft Dynamics 365 Business Central (ERP for Sales & Distribution) - Package E (5 Users with PEPPOL unlimited + Warehouse Management App 3 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution619
 ---

 ### Description

-200305559E
+Microsoft Dynamics 365 Business Central is a flexible, scalable, comprehensive all-in-one business management solution integrated with ERP capabilities into applications that work seamlessly together with Office 365 across sales, operations, field service and financials for small and medium-sized businesses.
+The application helps your business transform and streamlines work processes to achieve the productivity of your work, reduce manual efforts and go paperless.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedMSCConsultingAnnex3CRwef1July2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria